dmlc/xgboost/doc/tutorials/external_memory.rst

   data = "hdfs://path-to-data/#dtrain.cache"

 XGBoost will cache the data to the local position.
-When you run on YARN, the current folder is temporal so that you can directly use ``dtrain.cache`` to cache to current folder.
+When you run on YARN, the current folder is temporary so that you can directly use ``dtrain.cache`` to cache to current folder.

 **********
 Usage Note
 **********
-* This is an experimental version
-* Currently only importing from libsvm format is supported
 * OSX is not tested.

-  - Contribution of ingestion from other common external memory data source is welcomed